-My main areas of research and teaching are the cultural history of China, especially the Ming (1368–1644) through early Qing (1644–1911) dynasties.
+My main areas of research and teaching are the cultural history of China, especially the Ming (1368–1644) through mid-Qing (1644–1911) periods.
 I have worked on the history of textual studies, literary culture, writing systems, and connoisseurship.

 My first monograph, Critics and Commentators: The Book of Poems as Classic and Literature, was published by the Harvard University Asia Center in 2012.
 It studies the interactions between literary criticism and classical studies in imperial China, showing how the two fields borrowed from each other while remaining distinct in status and approach.

-Most recently, I have collaborated with my colleague Christopher Rea on a selected translation of the Book of Swindles (Dupian xinshu by Zhang Yingyu), an early-seventeenth century collection of short stories about confidence artists and other clever criminals.
-The translation is forthcoming in 2017 from Columbia University Press.
+More recently, I collaborated with my colleague Christopher Rea on a selected translation of the Book of Swindles (Dupian xinshu by Zhang Yingyu), an early-seventeenth century collection of short stories about confidence artists and other clever criminals.

 My current research project, part of a larger interest in how ideas of authenticity and deception were negotiated in late imperial China, concerns practices of authentication surrounding material culture.
 I am preparing a study of one especially problematic category of artifact, so-called “Xuande incense burners” (Xuande lu), bronze or brass vessels supposedly cast in palace workshops in early fifteenth century but in fact invented over a hundred years later and “provenanced” by texts forged in the eighteenth century.
-I am also investigating Ming and Qing techniques for assaying (and faking) silver ingots, the most important form of money during that period.
+I have also studied techniques for assaying (and faking) silver ingots, the most important form of money during the Ming-Qing period.

 Another interest is in the digital humanities and the automated analysis of textual and visual data.
-I am working with groups at UBC and around the world to develop a repository for material on East Asian religions collected by the SSHRC-funded project From the Ground Up (FROG).
-We will collect a large body of visual and audio-visual data documenting lesser-known sources for understanding religious practice in East Asia, which will become available to the public through an open access repository.
+I am working with groups at UBC and around the world to develop a repository for material on East Asian religions collected by the SSHRC-funded project From the Ground Up (FROGBEAR).
+We will collect a large body of visual and audio-visual data documenting lesser-known sources for understanding religious practice in East Asia, which is available to the public through an open access repository.

 I am also the webmaster and past president of the Society for Ming Studies, a scholarly organization devoted to the study of Ming history and culture.